TagSEA 0.6.4

 /**

-* @tag mytag : This is a message.
+* @tag mytag : This is a comment for my waypoint

 */

-In the above example, the word "@tag" in the comment indicates that this location (or waypoint) has been tagged.
+In the above example, the word "@tag" in the comment indicates that this location (or waypoint) has been tagged as interesting.
 The words immediately following this indicator are the tag names, or keywords that you can use to return to this location later.
-The waypoint includes all of the defining features of that place, such as the file that contains the tags, the location in that file (both implicitly known by where the text has been typed), as well as other metadata.
-In this example, the only other data that is included is a message, which is placed after the colon (:).
+The waypoint includes all of the defining features of that place, such as the file that contains the tags, the location in that file (both implicitly known by where the text has been typed), as well as other meta-data.
+In this example, the only other data that is included is a comment, which is placed after the colon (:) and has the text: "This is a comment for my waypoint".

 Tag Names